5 questions people ask Americans abroad – and my answers

 Being pissed didn’t help.

 So these days, I try not to get worked up about politics.
-At least not in the standard sense of worrying about what a bunch of guys in suits are doing far away.
+At least not in the standard sense of worrying about what a bunch of guys in suits are doing in faraway places.

 (I’ve also yet to meet an actual Trump supporter.
 Probably because most of them don’t make it to Europe.
 Because point #1 we saw above.
 Anyway.)